TAMALYN E. LEWIS - SHAREHOLDER

 In re PMI – DVW Real Estate Holdings, L.L.P., 240 B.R.
 24 (Bankr.
 D. Ariz.
 1999)

-Best Lawyers in America for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law, 2015 – Present
+Recognized in The Best Lawyers in America© in the field of Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law in Phoenix, AZ, since 2015

 AV-Rated by Martindale Hubbell®

-Speaker at Farm Credit Services, 2012 Loan Officer Training Conference
+Farm Credit Services Loan Officer Training Conference, Speaker, 2012

 Arizona Commission on the Arts, State Arts Commissioner